frankcaron/Stormpath_PHP_StaleCleanupUtil/README.md

-Stormpath Stale Clean-up Utility
+Stormpath Disabled User Clean-up Utility
 =================

-This is a simple PHP utility which will return a report of stale users in a specified Stormpath application.
-The report details all the users who have not logged in to a particular application, across directories, in the last 30 days.
+This is a simple PHP utility which will return a report of disabled users in a specified Stormpath application and provide a control to bulk enable them.

-It is an example of using the Stormpath REST APIs for managing your cloud federated user auth store.
+This is an example of using the Stormpath PHP SDK for the purposes of manipulating a cloud-based, federated user store enabled by Stormpath's solution.

+Graciously borrows the prettify CSS from http://meyerweb.com/eric/tools/css/reset/

 2013, Frank Caron
 http://www.frankcaron.com